vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 ```

 If a referral set is currently designated as a team, a referrer should be able to "close" their team to any new members by setting the `closed` field to `True`.
 Note, closing a team is the same as closing a referral set and as such all `ApplyReferralCode` transactions applying the referral code associated with the closed referrals set should be rejected.

+Note, if a referrer updates the `allow_list` defining the parties which are allowed to join the team, the updated list is only used to validate attempts to join the team, i.e. if an existing member is removed from the list, they are not removed from the team.

 If a referral set is currently designated as a team, a party is able to effectively "disband" a team by updating their referral set and setting their `is_team` value to `False`.
 Note a team should only be "disbanded" and removed from leaderboards at the end of the current epoch after rewards have been distributed.